 View from Le Refuge de l'Alpage

 Our group this time had grown from the three families of our first visit to six families; 23 of us of varying abilities.
 We stayed in apartment C6 in Le Refuge de l'Alpage which was wonderfully comfortable, well equipped and a 3-minute walk to the lifts which could be viewed from our balcony.
-Others in our group stayed in Le Buet, which is even closer to the slopes.

 However, whilst looking down in anticipation at Morillon's lovely long Sairon piste on our first chair up, we had a score to settle first...Tourmaline.
 Our first ever run on snow, years previously as naive beginners, was the Tourmaline run (in the neighbouring resort of Flaine).
 That year we had booked Morillon as our base, but a poor season across the Alps caused the resort to close a week before we were due to travel!
 Within a day of learning this though, Peak Retreats had moved our whole group to the higher resort of Flaine, accommodating us in fantastic apartments and took care of changing our ski hire and passes.